E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_AdResS/readme.rst

 ..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment This module presents a very straight forward way to implement a new partitioning scheme and how to utilize a constant weighting function.
+Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment This module presents a very straight forward way to implement a new partitioning scheme.
 And this solves two problems which affect the performance, the neighborlist search and the generic force kernel.

-In GROMACS the neighbor list is put together and organized in the file ns.c.
+In GROMACS the neighbor list is put together and organized in the file 'ns.c'.
 In GROMACS 5.1 there are two functions which basically sort the incoming particles into the different neighbor list.
 In its current official GROMACS release everything other than CG (with :math:`w_i=w_j=1`) or AT (with :math:`w_i=w_j=0` ) is sorted into the neighbor lists.
 Any other particles are sorted into a special neighbor list only for AdResS.